alters-mit/clatter/docs/benchmark.md

 There are two benchmarks:

 - The impact benchmark generates a series of 100 impact sounds and returns the total elapsed time in seconds.
-The elapsed time per impact is *roughly* `1 / elapsed`.
 - The scrape benchmark generates a scrape that is 10 seconds long and returns the total elapsed time in seconds.
 - The threaded benchmark generates 100 trials.
 Per trial, it creates 200 objects and generates 100 impact audio sounds.
 Audio generation is multi-threaded (via `AudioGenerator`).
 This returns two results: the total time elapsed, and the average time elapsed per trial.
 The average time can be compared to the impact benchmark.